 Study the question

-An obvious tip but one that is sadly neglected by some students.
+This is an obvious tip but one sadly neglected by some students.
 The first step to writing a good essay, whatever the subject or topic, is to give plenty of thought to the question.
 An essay question will set some kind of task or challenge.
 It might ask you to explain the causes and/or effects of a particular event or situation.
 It might ask if you agree or disagree with a statement.
 It might ask you to describe and analyse the causes and/or effects of a particular action or event.
 Or it might ask you to evaluate the relative significance of a person, group or event.
 You should begin by reading the essay question several times.
-Underline, highlight or annotate key words or terms in the text of the question.
+Underline, highlight or annotate keywords or terms in the text of the question.
 Think about what it requires you to do.
 Who or what does it want you to concentrate on?
 Does it state or imply a particular timeframe?
 What problem or issue does it want you to address?

 Begin with a plan

 Every essay should begin with a written plan.
 Start constructing a plan as soon as you have received your essay question and given it some thought.
 Prepare for research by brainstorming and jotting down your thoughts and ideas.
 What are your initial responses or thoughts about the question?
 What topics, events, people or issues are connected with the question?
 Do any additional questions or issues flow from the question?
 What topics or events do you need to learn more about?
 What historians or sources might be useful?
 If during this process you encounter a mental ‘brick wall’, or are uncertain about how to approach the question, don’t hesitate to discuss it with someone else.
 Consult your teacher, a capable classmate or someone you trust.
 Bear in mind too that once you start researching, your plan may change as you locate new information.